algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Encoding user data.md

-Refer to the examples below on how to encrypt user data in different programming languages.
+Refer to the examples below on how to encode user data in different programming languages.

 Feel free to contact us if you're having trouble or there is a language you would like to see added to the list.